Julien5/wpx/README.md

 The project consists of two parts:

   * A [backend](./backend) written in Rust.
 It contains algorithm to read/write gpx files, computes the profiles, the maps, assembles the pdf.
+The map and profile are serialized as svg documents.
   * A [frontend](./frontend/ui) written in Flutter.
 This is the code for the UI.

 They communicate via [flutter\_rust\_bridge](https://cjycode.com/flutter_rust_bridge/).
 I started this project to learn Rust and Flutter; this is my first project in both languages.